RonitPatelPFW/Wordle-Clone/README.md

 ## Acknowledgments

 This Wordle Clone was created with inspiration from the classic Wordle game.

-Have fun playing the Wordle Clone! 🎉

-## Dev Notes:
-There are still couple issues to be fixed but its not significant where I am willing to bother and fix it lol